 Check out my French grammar lesson on C’est versus il est.

-When talking about the temperature around you (the weather,) use the impersonal construction "Il fait" + "chaud" or "froid" that never changes.
+When talking about the temperature around you (outside: the weather, or inside, the temperature of a room…) use the impersonal construction “Il fait” + “chaud” or “froid” that never changes.